nvardya/Build-REST-API-and-Dockerize/README.md

 A 'ScrapeFromNYT.js' file will be created

 A New York Times developer account will be required.
-Details of NYT's API endpoints can be found [here] (https://developer.nytimes.com/).
+Details of NYT's API endpoints can be found [here](https://developer.nytimes.com).
 Once you create your NYT API account, setting up the connection to your NYT API account in 'ScrapeFromNYT.js' is quite simple: